ProjectsGm2/Gm2-Wordpress-Suite/docs/index.md

 - New **Wrap Options** control lets you enable flex wrapping so quantity buttons can stack on tablets and mobile.
 - Bulk AI research requests now use JSON-formatted AJAX calls for more robust error handling.

+## Bulk AI

+- Batching or rate-limiting of AI requests.
+- The new "Apply All" button for applying suggestions in bulk.
+- The global progress indicator tracking analysis and apply actions.
+- Reuse of cached AI results with options to refresh or clear them.

 ## Building the Business Context Prompt

 Before using the Business Context Prompt builder make sure the ChatGPT feature is enabled and your API key and model are configured under **Gm2 → ChatGPT**.
 Then open **SEO → Context** and click **Generate AI Prompt** below the Business Context Prompt field.
 The plugin assembles a single prompt from all of your Context answers and sends it to ChatGPT.
 The resulting text appears in the textarea ready for review and editing.